You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 wedding ceremony processional order for Hindu Indian wedding in America at Morningside Inn wedding venue

 This marks the start of an extravagant wedding with a parade that’s nothing short of spectacular.
 Incorporating grandeur and excitement beyond imagination, these events are designed to leave guests in awe.
-Once they arrive at the ceremony site, the bride’s family greets them and the parents often exchange garlands and gifts.
+Once they arrive at the ceremony site, the bride’s family greets them, and the parents often exchange garlands and gifts.
 Then they all head to the mandap, the altar space.

 The bride then makes her entrance with her family and wedding party.
 Siblings or cousins may hold a canopy over her head as she processes.
 I’m always struck by the celebratory energy of Hindu weddings.
 You can’t help but smile seeing the groom’s exuberant procession and the bride’s grand, joyful entrance surrounded by loved ones.